-Many people don’t know how to be an MC at a wedding.
-Nor do they understand their duties, role, or responsibilities at the reception.
+If you’re a first-time or novice MC then chances are don’t know how to be an MC at a wedding.
+And you probably don’t understand your duties, role, or responsibilities at the reception.

-Here’s a short guide for you if you’re the MC for a wedding and you want to know how to MC a wedding at a reception.
+Here’s a short guide for you if you’re the wedding master of ceremonies and you want to know how to MC a wedding at a reception.

 We’ll explain several key events throughout the reception and give you advice as well as a number of tips that will help you fulfill your duties and responsibilities in a professional manner.

 There are several qualities that make an effective Wedding MC including:

 2. Public speaking experience

 Keep in mind that the bride and groom selected you to be their MC because they trusted you and considered you to be the most qualified to help them celebrate one of the most important days of their life.